 Press into the bottom of a square springform pan to form an evenly thick crust.
 Bake at 350 for about 10 minutes until golden brown and crisp.
 Let it cool completely.

-Carefully wrap the pan in aluminum foil or an extra large baking bag to prevent leakage in the water bath.
+Carefully wrap the pan in an extra large baking bag to prevent leakage in the water bath.

 Reduce the oven temp to 325.
 Use an electric mixer to combine the goat cheese, cream cheese and buttermilk until smooth and fluffy on low speed.
 Gradually and slowly beat in the sugar, then add the eggs one at a time until incorporated.
 Add the lemon juice, zest and 1/2 tsp of togarashi spice, continue to mix until smooth, about 4-5 minutes.
 Don’t over-beat it!
 If you introduce too much air it will puff and crack while baking.
 Pour the filling in the pan and sprinkle the remaining togarashi spice over the top.

-Place the aluminum foil wrapped pan inside a large roasting pan and pour enough hot water into the pan to come 1/3 of the way up the sides.
-Bake for 1 hour and 10 minutes, OR, until the top has turned a light brown.
+Place the springform pan inside a large baking bag and then into the large roasting pan.
+Pour enough hot water into the pan to come 1/3 of the way up the sides.
+Bake for 1 hour and 10 minutes, or, until the top has turned a light brown.
 The cake should be only slightly puffy when done.
 Remove the cake pan from the water bath, cool on a rack for 1-1/2 hours, then chill in the refrigerator for 4 hours.

 Use a dull knife to cut around the sides of the pan, then release and carefully remove the spring-form sides.
 Use a thin metal spatula to slide under the cake and separate it from the bottom.
 Slide the cheesecake onto a serving platter.